2022 OFC Women's Nations Cup: Teams

-New Zealand will not participate with their World Cup spot already assured.
+New Zealand did not participate with their World Cup spot already assured.
 American Samoa were unable to participate due to ongoing issues from the pandemic.
-All other countries in the OFC will participate.
+All other countries in the OFC participated.

 Venue

 All matches were played at the ANZ Stadium in Suva, on the island of Viti Levu.

 Draw

 The draw for the group stage was held on 10 May with teams seeded into pots based upon the 25 March FIFA rankings.

 Squads

 Match officials

 On 12 July 2022, the OFC announced the list of match officials for the tournament.

 During the tournament, Veer Singh and Neeshil Varman (Fiji) were assigned as referees.